x13enos/slate/source/index.html.md

 }
 ```

-This endpoint returns Watch Specs by the model number ID.
+This endpoint returns Watch Specs by the model number.

 ### HTTP Request